 Autonomous driving, benefits for all

-Richard Lutz, CEO of the German railway operator Deutsche Bahn, does not hide a great satisfaction.
-For him the new ones electric trains self-propelled vehicles will provide a much more reliable service, and (he adds) "without having to lay a single kilometer of new tracks".
+Richard Lutz, CEO of the German railway operator Deutsche Bahn, does not hide great satisfaction.
+The new ones for him electric trains self-propelled vehicles will provide a much more reliable service, and (he adds) “without having to lay a single kilometer of new track”.

 What about humans?
-Even though the train is fully automated, the human train operator will still be there to supervise the journeys when there are passengers on board.
+Even though the train is fully automated, the human train operator will still be present to supervise journeys when there are passengers on board.
 It is good and right.